alfonsof/azure-java-examples/azureblobstoragelist/README.md

-# Azure Blob Storage List Container Java example
+# Azure Blob Storage List Java example

 This folder contains a Java application example that handles Blob storage on Microsoft Azure.